 During Phase I Student Teaching (184x), student teachers work with their mentor teacher two periods each day, with an additional time set aside each week to confer, debrief and/or plan.
 The experience culminates with 3 weeks of lead teaching in one of the two periods.
 During the Phase I semester, students also enroll in EDSC 246: Learning Environments and attend a support seminar to talk about their student teaching experiences.
 Both seminars are designed to help student teachers prepare for the responsibilities of classroom instruction.
 To be eligible for Phase I student teaching, students must meet subject matter competency requirements.

 During Phase II Student Teaching (184y,z), student teachers step up their commitments, working with a mentor teacher(s) four periods each day.
 Student teachers lead teach two of the four periods for the entire time until the end of the placement school's semester.
+These two periods must require two different preparations (e.g. World History and US History; French I and French II).
 In addition student teachers must complete two weeks of full-day participation in the classroom and fulfill the requirements for the summative assessment for the program: The Performance Assessment for California Teachers.
 During the Phase II semester, students also enroll in EDSC 182: Assessment and Evaluation, and attend a support seminar to talk about their student teaching experiences.

-Please consult our Student Teaching Handbook (pdf) for more information about responsibilities, recommended activities and assessments.
+The Student Teaching Handbook provides information about responsibilities, recommended activities and assessments.
 We recommend that all student teachers download and read through the handbook before beginning student teaching.

 All student teaching placements are arranged by the university, in collaboration with local administrators, to ensure quality and fairness.